brandonhippe/Indoor-Air-Quality-Monitor/README.md

 <br>
 <p>
-Regarding CO2, "Statistically significant decrements occurred in cognitive performance (decision making, problem resolution) starting at 1000 ppm (Satish et al., 2012)" [1].
+Regarding CO2, "Statistically significant decrements occurred in cognitive performance (decision making, problem resolution) starting at 1000 ppm (Satish et al., 2012)" .
 It is also a good proxy for ventilation; high CO2 levels mean the room is poorly ventilated, which increases the risk of passing airborne diseases such as COVID.
 After I finish Zoom meeting in a closed room at home, the CO2 level is often over 1200!</p>
 <br>
 <p>
-Regarding PM2.5, the WHO recommends an upper limit of 5 ug/m3 (microgram per cubic meter) average annually and 15 ug/m3 average over a 24 hour period [2].
+Regarding PM2.5, the WHO recommends an upper limit of 5 ug/m3 (microgram per cubic meter) average annually and 15 ug/m3 average over a 24 hour period.
 As this project document is being written, the outdoor air in Portland is over 30 ug/m3!</p>
 <br>
 <p>